Derek Poundstone

-Derek Poundstone (born September 28, 1981) is an American former professional strongman athlete from Woodbridge, Connecticut who placed runner-up at the 2008 World's Strongest Man.
-Derek Poundstone is also a police Sergeant for the Naugatuck, Connecticut Police Department and is the former owner and landlord of an apartment complex and gym.
+Derek Anthony Poundstone (born September 28, 1981) is an American police officer, former professional strongman and strength coach from Woodbridge, Connecticut.
+He was the runner-up at the 2008 World's Strongest Man, a two-time Arnold Strongman Classic champion (2009 and 2010), and a three-time winner of America's Strongest Man (2007, 2009, 2010).
+Several strength analysts and historians regard Poundstone as the best athlete to have never won World's Strongest Man title.

+He is also a high-ranking officer for the Naugatuck, Connecticut Police Department and is the former owner and landlord of an apartment complex and gym.

+Background

+Poundstone was born into a military family at Mountain Home Air Force Base in Elmore County, Idaho.
+He lived in Spain and Italy until he was 10, after which the family settled in Rapid City, South Dakota, where Poundstone began lifting weights at the local YMCA branch.
+Poundstone moved to Waterbury, Connecticut in 1999.

 Strength sports

+Early career

-Poundstone began by competing in powerlifting and progressed to become the Connecticut State Champion.
+Poundstone began his sporting career by competing in powerlifting, encouraged by a local champion, and progressed to become the Connecticut State Champion.
 He started competing in strongman after finding an advertisement for a contest on the back of a powerlifting flyer.
-After earning his Professional Strongman card from the ASC (American Strongman Corporation), Poundstone took two years off competing to enter the Police Academy and become a police officer.
+After earning his Professional Strongman card from the ASC (American Strongman Corporation), Poundstone took two years off competing to enter the Police Academy and become a police officer in Naugatuck, Connecticut.

+2006

 He returned to compete in strongman, and placed fifth in the 2006 St. Patrick's Strongman National Qualifier.
 Poundstone then went on to place 2nd to the current IFSA World Champion Žydrūnas Savickas in the 2006 World Strongman Challenge contest in Tulsa, Oklahoma.
 Next, Poundstone placed 5th in the 2006 America's Strongest Man contest.
 This earned him an invitation to the 2006 IFSA World Championships.
 On October 26, 2006, two weeks before the IFSA World Championships, Poundstone severely injured his lumbar spine during training while attempting a maximum effort deadlift of 366 kg (805 lb).
 Poundstone had a lumbar disc herniation (L4/5) and a massive spinal cord hemorrhage.
 Doctors told him that he would never lift again due to the severity of the injury.